modularscript/Reminder_in_Obsadian/Home.md

 - [[01_CSS HOME]]
 	- [GistPad best tool for quick exercise with swing and qick github setUp project explorer in VScode](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gistfs)
+	- my code swings are public => playgrounds to play fork and play with CodeSwing gists